tthomas48/HTML_Template_Nest/README.markdown

 HTML_Template_Nest
 ==================
-well-formed xml templating for php
+Well-Formed xml templating for PHP
 ----------------------------------

 HTML_Template_Nest provides xml based templating based on JSP 2.0.
 Documents are well formed documents and can be trivially added to with simple xml.
 Below is a trivial grocery list.